 The last couple of weeks have been really tough for me, but rather than turning to my old usual remedy (food, I am currently recovering from binge eating disorder) I decided that a little project therapy was long overdo.
 There is just something about the feeling of a paint brush in my hand that soothes my soul in a way that I can’t even describe.

-I’m just jumping right in to show you a little of the process.
+I’m just jumping right in to show you a little of the process of this breadbox makeover.
 Here is a shot of the breadbox before.

 I bought this bread box at a thrift shop a couple of years ago, for $2, and it has just been sitting there, in my garage, waiting for me to turn it into something that I would actually put on my counter… you know, because I’m super picky about shades of wood matching in the same room and my cabinetry is dark brown.